niravjdn/Software-Measurement-Project/ReadMe.md

 ### How did we run for our project

-Added Dependency Plugin in pom.xml for PITest as below
+Added Dependency Plugin in pom.xml for PIT Test as below

 We didn't configure it for only certains classes, instead we ran it on entire project.On an average, It took 1-3 hours for 4 projects(collections, configurations, io, lang) and 8.5 hours for math.